 Well, I think it’s time to rip and tear (and boot) this one:

 Then how do you take down the legions of Hell?
 With a kickass arsenal, that’s how!
 You start the game with a common pistol and if your ammo runs out, then you can punch demons and monsters to death and if that’s not enough, you can also pick up and use a chainsaw with infinite petrol.
-Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful when using it at close-range), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!
+Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful with the splash damage), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!

 My exact reaction when I first got it!
 I particularly love the Doomguy’s expression when you get a new weapon (which Mr. Johnson above does a decent recreation of).
 But you can also get powerups that’ll help you throughout the game.
 My favourite powerup might just be the berserk pack, which will increase your punching strength dramatically.